 How do I contact Dr. Gottman with general research questions?

 Dr. Gottman is enthusiastically involved in the exchange of ideas through reading and responding to academic papers and research proposals.
-Unfortunately, his time is very limited, and it may not be possible for him to respond to public queries.
-If you have a question about Dr. Gottman’s research, send it in writing to firstname.lastname@example.org and the team will do their best to be of assistance.
+Unfortunately, his time is very limited, and it is often not possible for him to respond to public queries.
+If you have a question about Dr. Gottman’s research, send it in writing to email@example.com and the team will do their best to be of assistance.
 If you are a graduate student please search PsycINFO or visit johngottman.net, or ask your campus librarian to find cited Gottman journal articles and publications.